Hello! What's your background, and what are you working on?

 Hey, I'm Ben Tossell and I run a small side project called Makerpad where I teach people how to build projects and workflows without code.
 My "day job" is Head of Platform at Earnest Capital, an alternative funding model for bootstrappers.
 Before Makerpad and Earnest I used to lead community at Product Hunt.

 Makerpad has tutorials, templates, and deals to teach others how to build things.
 The community includes folks from all backgrounds and experiences (24% are engineers!).
-Makerpad revenue every month from January to April 2019 and is currently at ~$22K/month (as of July 2019).
+Makerpad has grown in revenue every month from January to April 2019 and is currently at ~$22K/month (as of July 2019).

 What motivated you to get started with Makerpad?